FirstLegoLeague/launcher/docs/userguide.md

 ## Known Issues

 1. 32-bit computers not supported
-1. Scoreboard does not sort teams that don't yet have scores, by team number
 1. After making changes to the scoring settings in the Launcher, the Scoring browser tab needs to be refreshed (press F5)

 ## Todos

 1. Diagram of configuration
-1. Show only bad scores
 1. Tournamet Status Display
 1. Define MC role